GroundwireDevs/contact-form-processor/README.md

 # contact-form-processor

-This contact form backend is meant to provide services for several similar website and uses AWS Lambda and SES.
-Each unique site/page is distinguished by formKey (integer), which can be inserted by a hidden input in the form <input id="formKey" name="formKey" type="hidden" value="FORM-KEY-HERE"> if there are no security concerns, otherwise, insert formKey server-side.

-# Environment Variables
-Substitute 0 for the site's form key and repeat for each unique site.
-* FROM_ADDRESS_0 - The from email address for the email that goes to TO_ADDRESS.
-* TO_ADDRESS_0 - The email address to send the form data to.
-* APP_0 - The human-readable name of the application or website that the form was submitted on, for example, the URL where the form is located.
-* SUCCESS_MESSAGE - The message that is sent back to the user after the email has been sent.
-* FAILURE_MESSAGE - The message that is sent back to the user if the email was unsuccessful.
+This contact form backend is designed for static websites which can't use traditional server email messaging.
+It takes JSON as input and emails it in a readable format.
+It can be used for multiple websites or webpages.
+Quality of this project may not be great as we are not currently using it in production.

+## Deployment

+1. Clone the repository locally.

+2. Create a config.json file according to the [schema](https://github.com/GroundwireDevs/contact-form-processor/blob/master/config.schema.json) and place it in the root of the repository.
+The SES account must be out of the sandbox and fromAddress must be a verified identity (domain or specific email).

+3. Make sure that the file permissions are correct, for example, chmod -R 777 *

+4. Zip the package's contents, for example, zip -r commitment-form-processor.zip ..

+5. Upload the deployment package to S3 and change the [CloudFormation template](https://github.com/GroundwireDevs/contact-form-processor/blob/master/contact-form-processor.yml) CodeUri value to the package's S3 URI.

+6. Create a new CloudFormation stack with the [CloudFormation template](https://github.com/GroundwireDevs/contact-form-processor/blob/master/contact-form-processor.yml).

+7. Send an event to the Lambda function, for example, through API Gateway.
+It must validate against [event.schema.json](https://github.com/GroundwireDevs/contact-form-processor/blob/master/event.schema.json).